 Credit risk on other receivables has no significant financing component, so the loss allowance is measured at initial recognition and throughout the life of the receivable, by the simplified approach, at an amount equal to lifetime ECL, which is not significant.
-While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, no significant impairment loss was identified.
+While cash and cash equivalents are also subject to the same impairment requirements, no significant impairment loss was identified.